jadecobra/python_tdd_exercises/source/sleep duration.rst

   the terminal shows an :doc:`AssertionError` since ``1:-29`` is not equal to ``0:31``

-* after doing a search in the python documentation for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ on https://docs.python.org/3/search.html, select the `datetime <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#module-datetime>`_ library since it looks like it has a solution for our problem.
-Reading through the available types in the module we come upon
+* after doing a search in the python documentation for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ on https://docs.python.org/3/search.html, select the `datetime <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#module-datetime>`_ library since it looks like it has a solution for the problem.
+Reading through the available types in the module I come upon

   .. code-block:: python

     class datetime.timedelta
        A duration expressing the difference between two date, time, or datetime instances to microsecond resolution.

-  This looks exactly like what we are trying to achieve.
-We just need to know how to create ``datetime`` instances, which is also listed in the available types right above ``datetime.timedelta``
+  This looks exactly like what I are trying to achieve.
+I just need to know how to create ``datetime`` instances, which is also listed in the available types right above ``datetime.timedelta``

   .. code-block:: python

     class datetime.datetime
        A combination of a date and a time.
 Attributes: year, month, day, hour, minute, second, microsecond, and tzinfo.

-  We can take a look at the examples in the documentation and then add tests using the examples
+  I can take a look at the examples in the documentation and then add tests using the examples

   * `Examples of usage datetime objects <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-datetime>`_
   * `Examples of usage timedelta objects <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-timedelta>`_